 As someone who caters to architecture, construction, and design companies, it’s important that I’m acutely aware of what goes on in their respective fields.
 Their ever-evolving business landscape means that I must consistently match my company’s resources to effectively respond to their requirement.

-A smart leader also y pays attention to what his or her employees need in order to be successful.
+A smart leader also pays attention to what their employees need to be successful.
 This impels me to purposefully sharpen leadership skills like flexibility, communication, focus, patience, and humility.

 1. Be Genuine